 Low down payment

-One can get an FHA loan with a down payment as low as 3.5% of the value of the property.
-This includes 2 to 4 unit properties, where one of units is occupied by the owner.
+One can get an FHA loan with a low down payment.
+This includes duplex, triplex and quadruplexes properties, where one of units is occupied by the owner.

-Now you may have heard that one can get a conventional loan for an even lower minimum down payment of 3%.
+Now you may have heard that one can get a conventional loan for an even lower minimum down payment.
 But that comes with multiple caveats:

-Firstly, for you to be able to qualify for a conventional loan with a 3% down payment, your median FICO® 5 credit score has to be greater than 620.
-If your score is lower than 620, you may not qualify.
+Firstly, for someone to be able to qualify for a conventional loan, your median FICO® credit score has to be higher, in comparison to an FHA loan.

-Lastly, the subject property has to be a one-unit property.
-If you are looking for an owner-occupied 2-4 unit multi-family property (duplex/triplex/quadruplexes), the minimum down payment required for conventional loans is 15%.
+If you are looking for an owner-occupied duplex/triplex/quadruplexes properties, the minimum down payment required for conventional loans is higher than that for FHA loans.

-Buying an owner-occupied multi-family house using an FHA loan can help you become a homeowner and a landlord with just 3.5% down payment.
+Buying an owner-occupied multi-family house using an FHA loan can help you become a homeowner and a landlord with a low down payment.

 Easier credit requirements

-Even for borrowers with FICO® 5 credit score exceeding 620, depending on the actual FHA vs. conventional rates offered by a lender, an FHA loan can be a compelling choice (Remember to shop for mortgage options!).
+Even for borrowers with high FICO® credit score, depending on the actual FHA vs. conventional rates offered by a lender, an FHA loan can be a compelling choice (Remember to shop for mortgage options!).

 Lower mortgage rates